Returns a copy of this

 expression.

-Since Kysely can't know the mapping between javascript and database types, you need to provide both explicitly.
+Since Kysely can't know the mapping between JavaScript and database types, you need to provide both explicitly.

 .select((eb) => [